DeepSeek Review: V4-Pro and V4-Flash — Hands-On with the Preview

 With thinking enabled, the response returns reasoning_content alongside the final content.
 Keep temperature=0.0 for code and math, 1.3 for general chat, and 1.5 for creative writing — those are DeepSeek’s own guidance.
 For JSON mode, set response_format={"type": "json_object"}, include the word “json” plus a small schema example in your prompt, and set max_tokens high enough that the output cannot truncate.
 JSON mode is designed to return valid JSON, not guaranteed — handle the occasional empty content string defensively.
 Full walkthroughs live in the DeepSeek API documentation and the DeepSeek API getting started guide.

-If you are maintaining an older integration using the legacy model IDs deepseek-chat or deepseek-reasoner, they currently route to deepseek-v4-flash but will be fully retired and inaccessible after Jul 24th, 2026, 15:59 (UTC), currently routing to deepseek-v4-flash non-thinking/thinking.
-Migration is a one-line `model=` swap; `base_url` does not change.
+If you are maintaining an older integration using the legacy model IDs deepseek-chat or deepseek-reasoner, the legacy IDs route to deepseek-v4-flash today (deepseek-chat → non-thinking, deepseek-reasoner → thinking) and will be fully retired on 2026-07-24 at 15:59 UTC.
+Migration is a one-line model= swap; base_url does not change.

 Value for money: the pricing math I actually use